imgag/ngs-bits/doc/tools/SomaticQC.md

 	                       Default value: ''
 	  -target_bed <file>   Target file used for tumor and normal experiment.
 	                       Default value: ''
-	  -target_exons <file> Bed file containing target exons, neccessary for TMB calculation.
+	  -target_exons <file> BED file containing target exons, neccessary for TMB calculation.
 Please provide a file that contains the coordinates of all exons in the reference genome.
-If not set, algorithm assumes target file is already intersected with exonic coordinates.
 	                       Default value: ''
-	  -blacklist <file>    Bed file containing regions which shall be blacklisted in TMB calculation.
+	  -blacklist <file>    BED file containing regions which are ignored in TMB calculation.
 	                       Default value: ''
-	  -tsg_bed <file>      Bed file containing regions of tumor suppressor genes.
+	  -tsg_bed <file>      BED file containing regions of tumor suppressor genes for TMB calculation.
 	                       Default value: ''
 	  -ref <file>          Reference genome FASTA file.
 If unset 'reference_genome' from the 'settings.ini' file is used.
 	                       Default value: ''